The Games Radar

 Sailing Away

-We made this with AI.
-Your mission is simple, but the journey is perilous.
-Guide your yacht, the JJ, across 5000 meters of ocean to reach a tropical island.
-Stay afloat, stay alert, and sail true.
+A procedural ocean survival sim engineered by AI.
+Guide your yacht, the JJ, across 5,000 perilous meters of generated winds to reach a tropical sanctuary.
+Stay afloat, stay alert, and don't let the algorithm sink you.

 Tetris Clone